-Planning a vacation to LA?
-Our insiders put together a list of top Los Angeles museums that you should consider adding to your itinerary.
+Planning a vacation to Los Angeles?
+Our insiders put together a list of top LA museums that you should consider adding to your itinerary.

 Take a break from trying to spot a celebrity and be sure to visit a few of Los Angeles top museums.